-Some of the measurable objectives of a food and beverage operation are commonly expressed in the form of 'budgets'.
-Examples of measurable 'budget' objectives are revenue, costs, profits, average spend per head, number of customers.
-These are used in a number of ways:
+Some of the measurable objectives of a food service operation are commonly expressed in the form of 'budgets'.
+Examples of measurable budget objectives are revenue, costs, profits, average spend per head, number of customers.
+These objectives are used in various ways:

-- Budget objectives are compared to actual performance and therefore help to appraise that actual performance, e.g. revenue budgets. - They can help effect control over the operation, e.g. cost budgets. - They can help to predict the future, e.g. cash flow and profit forecast budgets.
+- Budget objectives are compared to actual performance and therefore help to appraise that actual performance, e.g. revenue budgets. - Budget objectives can help effect control over the operation, e.g. cost budgets. - They can help to predict the future, e.g. cash flow and profit forecast budgets.